UniMath/agda-unimath/src/category-theory/codensity-monads-on-precategories.lagda.md

-# Codensity monads in precategories
+# Codensity monads on precategories

 ```agda
 module category-theory.codensity-monads-on-precategories where